 The working list of potential owners was updated at a sitting of the Māori Land Court in Te Waipounamu on 9 September 2021.
 The list of potential owners below is in PDF format.

 Now that the interim list of potential owners has been updated by the Māori Land Court, potential owners need to be aware of the following:

 1. The Māori Land Court will continue to update the interim list of potential owners by continuing with succession applications as required.
-If there is a member of your whānau on the updated list who is deceased, please contact the Māori Land Court, Te Waipounamu to begin the succession process.
-To be eligible to participate in the vote for the interim representatives in early 2022, please ensure that you have a succession application lodged with the Maori Land Court, Te Waipounamu as soon as possible.
-This will ensure sufficient time for your application to be processed, so we can include your name on the list of potential successors for this initial vote.
+If there is a member of your whānau on the updated list who is deceased, please contact the Māori Land Court, Te Waipounamu to begin the succession process as soon as possible.
+This will ensure sufficient time for your application to be processed to include your name on the list of potential successors.
 The approved succession form for this block can be found here: Form 01 - Application to determine successors for SILNA lands - Hāwea/Wānaka [PDF, 407 KB]

 * The application fee is waived, as indicated on the application form.

 2. Updating potential owner contact details: If you are on the list of potential owners, please provide your current contact details (including email, postal address and phone number) to the Te Waipounamu office of the Māori Land Court Ph: 03 962 4900 or firstname.lastname@example.org